HeartValveLab/CalciumAnalysis/PhaseMatching/README.md

 - [x] BUG: Some tif images not displaying - not code problem, dataset not scaled properly
 - [x] TEST: New datasets on USB
 - [ ] TEST: New datasets on OneDrive
+- [ ] TEST: Dataset in vault and shared drive
 - [x] REVISE: Save session settings needs to reflect new code
 - [x] REVISE: Outdated functions need removal
 - [x] REVISE: Manual correction GUI information
 - [x] REVISE: GUI unused variables
+- [ ] REVISE: Remove preliminary from quiet since we want it to run quickly
 - [x] FEATURE: Allow users to save after preliminary
 - [x] FEATURE: Check to prevent overwrite files
 - [x] DOCUMENT: How to use in README.md
-- [ ] RELEASE: Package GUI for release
+- [x] RELEASE: Package GUI for release (test release done)
+- [ ] CHECK: Instructions are easy to follow
+- [ ] WRITE: Paper for protocol